 - Intra-graduate work experience with a valid certificate

 Furthermore, a modern engineer should have sufficient knowledge of high-tech maintenance software and streamlined project management.

 There are hundreds of online courses that detail how to function in an engineering capacity, while also acting as the point of collaboration for the entire team.

 Taking a few of these courses will not just upskill a maintenance engineer, but also prepare them for new and more challenging maintenance-related tasks.

 According to Glassdoor, the average salary of a current maintenance engineer in the US is $65,480 per year.

-This number can vary based on a candidate's individual qualifications and work experience, as well as the company's salary offer.
+This can vary based on a candidate's individual qualifications and work experience, as well as the 's salary offer.